 Or, you can make the renting process a lot easier with Brixbid.
 Just find your dream home online, make an offer to the landlord, and automatically complete the background check.
 The ease, transparency, and potential savings make Brixbid the best platform for potential tenants.

-If you truly want the best way to find an apartment in Chicago, check out Brixbid’s rental auction site!
+If you truly want the best way to find an apartment, check out Brixbid’s rental auction site!